cheery/node-wayland/README.md

 These are work-in-progress node.js bindings.
 I'll supply examples and screenshots when it can be used.

-Current version builds on: https://github.com/jekstrand/wayland/tree/dispatchers-internal
+It should work with wayland 1.4.0 and newer.

 Task List:

  *   Verify that the Proxy::Marshal doesn't leak memory and works properly in every situation.
+ *   Verify that interface signature handling code is correct.
- *   Write some examples, see whether the new bindings work properly.
+ *   Write some more examples, see whether the new bindings work properly.
  *   Verify that everything works.
  *   Find a good method for listener to provide the correct proxy.
  *   Provide interface parser, for users to access weston interfaces from their apps.